What Does One Tick on WhatsApp Mean? Message Delivery Explained

 The time it takes for the message to transition from one gray check mark to two gray check marks depends on the recipient’s network connection and availability.
 It could take a few seconds or even minutes if there are connectivity issues.

-Q3: Can I Resend a Message if it has Only one Gray Check Mark?
+Can I resend a message if it has only one gray check mark?

 Yes, you can try resending the message if it hasn’t been delivered, although it’s more likely to be a result of the recipient’s connectivity issue.
 If the issue persists, you might want to check your own internet connection.

-Q4: What if I see one Gray Check Mark for a Long Time?
+What if I see one gray check mark for a long time?

 If one gray check mark remains for an extended period, it could indicate that the recipient is offline, their phone is off, or there’s a network issue.
 If this continues, you might want to contact the recipient through other means.